Seahawks rookie Mike Morris hopes that more is more on defensive line

 The NFL draft being the high-stakes enterprise that it is, neither side wanted to take any chances.

-After the second day of the draft, when Morris was still available, McCartney called Morris and told him that “The Seahawks really want you, but they don’t know if you’re going to play D-tackle.’’’
+After the second day of the draft, when Morris was still available, McCartney called Morris and told him that “the Seahawks really want you, but they don’t know if you’re going to play D-tackle.’’’

 McCartney gave Morris some last bits of advice to “go eat a big breakfast (Saturday morning, before rounds four through seven) and buy a scale and weigh yourself.’’